SLionB/kafka-connect-jdbc/README.md

 Connector is a source connector only.

-Supports input table names with ":" by replacing it with "-" in the outout topic name.
+Supports input table names with ":" by replacing it with "-" in the output topic name.

 Remove double quotes around table names in SQL strings